DRCA permanent impairment procedures

 Interim assessments

-If medical evidence supports the condition being assessed is permanent but not yet stable, delegates can consider an interim assessment if the impairment meets the normal minimum criteria of impairment levels to warrant a payment.
+If medical evidence supports the condition being assessed as permanent but not yet stable, delegates can consider an interim assessment.
+The delegate must be satisfied that the impairment will remain at at least 10% WPI.

 Delegates must obtain the following before proceeding with an interim assessment: